CS4215-OOGA/ooga-lang/README.md

 - Goroutines
 - WaitGroups
+- Channels

 Behind the scenes, Ooga uses a Round Robin scheduler to provide "concurrency" and allows for users to construct race conditions.

+#### Channels

+Ooga supports buffered and unbuffered channels.

+Writing to unbuffered channels block until a corresponding read from the same unbuffered channel.
+Writing to a buffered channel blocks if the buffered channel is full while reading from a buffered channel blocks if the buffered channel is empty.

 ### Garbage Collection